AR4152/health_rag/README.md

 # An MLHub Package for Personalized Health Queries

+*A simple toolkit to work with personal health data and LLMs locally.*

 This [MLHub](https://mlhub.au/) package is designed to create a **Retrieval-Augmented Generation (RAG)** system for personalized healthcare queries using large language models (LLMs) and private health data.
 The system operates locally to ensure privacy is preserved.

 ## Overview

 The system consists of several components working together and makes use of public libraries (such as *LangChain* to orchestrate the retrieval and integration of private health data and *Ollama* as the underlying large language model (LLM) provider) to enable personalized health queries:

 1. **Document Ingestion**: Documents (such as lab reports or health records) are loaded and processed into smaller chunks.
-Supported formats include PDF, TXT, DOCX, and MD.
+Some supported formats include PDF, TXT, DOCX, and MD.

 2. **Vector Store Creation**: The chunks of text are then converted into embeddings using an LLM, such as nomic-embed-text, and stored in a FAISS vector store.
 This allows for fast similarity-based searches on the data.